tasx0823/tasx0823.github.io/index.md

 ### News
 One paper submitted to SCIS.

-One paper submitted to AAAI 2020.
+One paper submitted to CVPR 2020.

 ### Experience
 * Master Candidate in Computer Science (09/2017 - present) <br/>